kabirnagpal/15DaysofML/README.md

 9. After muyltiple tests on Training set, I applied the mehtods to test datatset.
 Sadly the accuracy achieved was only 88%.
 Worked more on hypothesis understanding.
 10. Researched about autocorrect methods using Deep Learning and distance method.
 11. Trying to implement [Bi Directional LSTM](https://keras.io/api/layers/recurrent_layers/bidirectional/)
+12. Back to basics for Multilayer perceptron from scratch.
+Associative Network trial in Matlab